exu/go-workshops/README.md

-There is no README.md for ([code for: Libs Http Echo](https://github.com/exu/go-workshops/tree/master/651-libs-http-echo)) use %!s(MISSING) link to follow code examples
+There is no README.md for Libs Http Echo use ([code for: Libs Http Echo](https://github.com/exu/go-workshops/tree/master/651-libs-http-echo)) link to follow code examples